19paoletto10-hub/twilio/README.md

   Używaj tego endpointu jako prostego healthchecku w systemach orkiestracji (Docker Swarm, Kubernetes) lub do integracji z zewnętrznym monitorem.

+  ### Webhook behavior for invalid requests

+  The inbound webhook (`/twilio/inbound`) now returns HTTP 200 with an empty body when the request is missing required parameters or when phone numbers are invalid.
+This is intentional:

+  - Twilio will only retry webhook delivery when it receives non-2xx responses or a network error.
+  - Returning 200 acknowledges receipt and prevents repeated delivery attempts for malformed requests.

+  If you prefer TwiML responses, modify `app/webhooks.py` accordingly — but for malformed input returning 200 reduces unnecessary retries and log noise.

   ### Walidacja numerów telefonu

   Wprowadziliśmy centralną walidację numerów (`app/validators.py`) która: